Macross: Do You Remember Love?: Production

+Due to production issues, some scenes that were initially storyboarded for the film had to be cut for its 1984 theatrical release.
+Among these was an ending sequence featuring Minmay in concert.
+While the original release of the film's credits featured a simple black backdrop, this concert sequence was later animated for the 1987 OVA The Super Dimension Fortress Macross: Flash Back 2012, and was later incorporated into subsequent versions of Do You Remember Love?'s end credits.
+This updated release has since been marketed as "The Super Dimension Fortress Macross: Do You Remember Love?
+Complete Edition" (超時空要塞マクロス 愛・おぼえていますか 完全版).
+An additional scene featuring the marriage of Max and Milia was storyboarded, but not animated.
+This was later incorporated as a flashback in Macross 7.

 Music

 The film's soundtrack was composed by Kentaro Haneda, featuring new orchestral tracks and some music from the original TV series.
-The theme song "Ai Oboete Imasu ka" ("Do You Remember Love") was composed by Kazuhiko Katō and performed by Mari Iijima.
-The ending theme "Tenshi no Enogu" ("An Angel's Paints") was composed and performed by Iijima.
+The theme song "Do You Remember Love" was composed by Kazuhiko Katō and performed by Mari Iijima.
+The Complete Edition's ending theme, "An Angel's Paints", was composed and performed by Iijima.

 Release

 The film premiered in Japanese theaters on July 7, 1984.
 It received a huge marketing campaign that generated very long lines of fans; many of them camped outside cinemas the night prior to the film.
 These events were dramatized in the anime comedy Otaku no Video from 1991.
 In the 1984 edition of the Anime Grand Prix, the film was ranked second, behind Nausicaä of the Valley of the Wind.
 The film's theme song was also ranked first.